Kia reveals new design for fastback Stinger

 Buyers of more powerful examples of the Stinger now have the option to specify larger wide-bore bright silver exhaust mufflers, with a more purposeful, performance-inspired rear diffuser to give the car a more muscular rear appearance.

-Two new 18-inch and 19-inch aluminium alloy wheels are also introduced, with intricate, geometric designs which enhance the sporty, grand tourer nature of the car.
-The Stinger is now available with a new exterior colour in many markets worldwide.
+Two new 18-inch and 19-inch aluminum alloy wheels are also introduced, with intricate, geometric designs which enhance the sporty, grand tourer nature of the car.
+The Stinger is now available with a new exterior color in many markets worldwide.

 A higher-quality cabin with new color options and an improved infotainment screen